The Rodman Law Group: Industrial Hemp Attorneys

 Whether you’re curious about a CBD business, want to grow industrial hemp, or want to learn more about the rapidly expanding non-THC cannabinoid industry, we are here to offer insight, guidance, and legal services.
 Contact us today to schedule a consultation so we can learn more about your business plans and assess the best path forward!

 If marijuana is Colorado’s modern-day gold rush, then industrial hemp is its modern silver boom.
 Just as gold drew the first prospectors to Colorado in 1858, Colorado’s progressive stance on cannabis captured the attention of the nation.
 However, as many Coloradans know, it wasn’t gold that made the state famous and prosperous, it was the Silver Boom.
-At The Rodman Law Group it is our belief that the cutting edge of the cannabis industry (across the country not just Colorado) is industrial hemp, and like the silver boom that followed the gold rush in Colorado, it is in industrial hemp that the largest fortunes will be made.
+At The Rodman Law Group it is our belief that the cutting edge of the cannabis industry (not just Colorado but across the country) is industrial hemp, and like the silver boom that followed the gold rush in Colorado, it is in industrial hemp that the largest fortunes will be made.

 Thanks to many years of misinformation, there are a great deal of falsehoods and untruths surrounding industrial hemp.
 One of our core goals is to shatter these myths and facilitate education and disseminate truth about this amazing crop.
 We are striving to accomplish these goals by providing the most up to date information on the subject to our clients and by speaking and writing about the subject as frequently as possible.